zackdever/time/README.md

 Parses time input with no relation to dates, with the option to convert to the next immediate corresponding Date.

-*Under active development, including breaking changes.*

 Built for [Promt](http://promtapp.com), to solve [this problem](http://stackoverflow.com/q/141348/962091).

+*Under active development, which may include breaking changes.*

 **Browser**